MicrosoftDocs/memdocs/memdocs/intune/apps/intune-management-extension.md

     If the script reports a success, look at the `AgentExecutor.log` to confirm the error output.
 If the script executes, the length should be >2.

-  - To capture the `.error` and `.output` files, the following snippet executes the script through AgentExecutor to PSx86 (`C:\Windows\SysWOW64\WindowsPowerShell\v1.0`).
+  - To capture the `.error` and `.output` files, the following snippet executes the script through AgentExecutor to PowerShell x86 (`C:\Windows\SysWOW64\WindowsPowerShell\v1.0`).
 It keeps the logs for your review.
 Remember, the Intune Management Extension cleans up the logs after the script executes:

     ```powershell
     $scriptPath = read-host "Enter the path to the script file to execute"